ibm-cloud-docs/Cloudant/guides/warehousing.md

-{{site.data.keyword.cloudant_short_notm}}'s warehousing integration is a streamlined process which will automatically discover your documents' schemas and import data intelligently into Db2 Warehouse on Cloud or {{site.data.keyword.DB2OnCloud_full}}.
+{{site.data.keyword.cloudant_short_notm}}'s warehousing integration is a streamlined process which will automatically discover your documents' schemas and import data intelligently into Db2 Warehouse on Cloud or DB2 on Cloud.
 When you create a warehouse on {{site.data.keyword.cloudant_short_notm}}, the schema is first auto-discovered, and then data is imported into the connected Db2 Warehouse database.